Fast Rotational Sparse Coding: Abstract

 \section{Abstract}

 We propose an algorithm for rotational sparse coding along with an efficient implementation using steerability.
-Sparse coding (also called \emph{dictionary learning}) is an important technique in image processing, useful in inverse problems, compression, and analysis; however, the usual formulation fails to capture an important aspect of the structure of images: images are formed from building blocks, e.g., edges, lines, or points, that appear at different locations, orientations, and scales.
-The sparse coding problem can be reformulated to explicitly account for these transforms, at the cost of increased computational cost.
+Sparse coding (also called \textit{dictionary learning}) is an important technique in image processing, useful in inverse problems, compression, and analysis; however, the usual formulation fails to capture an important aspect of the structure of images: images are formed from building blocks, e.g., edges, lines, or points, that appear at different locations, orientations, and scales.
+The sparse coding problem can be reformulated to explicitly account for these transforms, at the cost of increased computation.
 In this work, we propose an algorithm for a rotational version of sparse coding that is based on K-SVD with additional rotation operations.
 We then propose a method to accelerate these rotations by learning the dictionary in a steerable basis.
-We compare the proposed approach to standard sparse with experiments on patch coding and texture classification; in the latter case we report state-of-the-art results on the Outex\_TC\_00010 dataset.
+Our experiments on patch coding and texture classification demonstrate that the proposed algorithm is fast enough for practical use and compares favorably to standard sparse coding.